clairesersun/com6338-10-10-avillanoza-rossello-sersun/README.md

-# com6338-10-10-avillanoza-rossello-sersun
+# Group Proj Description:

-Group Proj Description TBD
+## Use Agile principles with a team to create a mobile-responsive front-end web application with JavaScript that incorporates the use of two different Web APIs.